Ashishyadav2008/Ashishyadav2008/README.md

 - 👋 Hi, I’m @Ashishyadav.
-- 👀 I’m interested in coding.
+- 👀 I’m interested in coding and analysis.
-- 🌱 I’m currently learning DSA in c++ and java.
+- 🌱 I’m currentlly learn machine learning,deep learning,AI,Mathematics and programming languages.
-- 💞️ I’m want to a software engieer.
+- 💞️ I’m want to a Data scientist.
-- ⚡ Fun fact: coding.
+- ⚡ Fun fact: coding and analytics

 <!---
 Ashishyadav2008/Ashishyadav2008 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.